j-pats/landscape-scroller-raspberrypi/README.md

 I have included the full Processing sketch code below, which makes use of many magic numbers, and other values that seem to come out of nowhere.
 This is the result of lots and lots of tinkering to achieve the look that I was going for to come close to the original reddit video.
 The code is commented as best I can to allow you to more easily modify and customize it!

-The Processing sketch code as well as the python script, bash file, and additional instructions can be found in the repo:
+The Processing sketch code as well as the python script, bash file, and additional instructions can all be found in this repo.

-INSERT LINK TO GITHUB REPO

 ## Running it all Together
 To run the scroller, several steps are required: